intermine/im-docs/docs/database/data-sources/data-licences.rst

 Why can't I put a URL to the fair use policy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you put a URL to the data source's fair use policy for example, the URL might change.
 Also, sometimes the fair use policy is vague, contradictory or just hard to understand.
+It's better to only use standard data licences.

 Why can't I put a short snippet about the fair use policy for these data?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~